ljunggren/boozang-docs/README.md

 ![synchronize](images/synchronize.png)

 Use this function to see all local updates (the difference between your local storage and what is saved on the cloud storage).
-This allows you to save all changes in bulk, or revert or local changes.
+This allows you to save all changes in bulk or revert or local changes.

 ## Tools